Capri Medical Centre

-The Medical Services Plan (MSP) does not pay for all services.
-For example: some telephone calls, the time required to complete forms; driver and work medicals and any cosmetic procedures are often not covered.
-These will be billed privately, and payment will be requested in full at the time the service is provided.
-A fee schedule for these services is posted at the Medical Centre.
+Medical Services Plan (MSP) does not pay for all services provided by the physicians and the clinic.
+For example: the time required to complete forms; some driver’s, school, and work medicals; chart transfers and cosmetic procedures.
+These will be billed privately, and payment will be required in full at the time the service is provided.
+A fee schedule for these services is available upon request.

 Can I call about my test results?

 Results are not provided over the phone by our staff, but they will let you know whether the doctor has reviewed the results.
 Many results can be viewed through the Interior Health Portal:

 or Valley Medical Laboratories portal: